-Toy breeds are cute and the winner of the category might as well be the fluffy, glamorous and sexy Pomeranian.
-It is a stunning dog loved by a feminine clientele and has been spotted in handbag, crossed arms, laps, backpacks, and pretty much anywhere another dog wouldn’t enjoy being.
+Toy breeds are cute and the winner of the category might as well be the fluffy, glamorous, and sexy Pomeranian.
+It is a stunning dog loved by a feminine clientele and has been spotted in handbags, crossed arms, laps, backpacks, and pretty much anywhere another dog wouldn’t enjoy being.
 Yet, breeding smaller pomeranian dogs is not accepted by many.

 That trend sparks a lot of animosity in the canine world for several reasons: we drift away from the official Pomeranian standard, we put the smaller dogs at risk because of extreme breeding practices aiming for always smaller.

 For this reason, I wanted to ask three Pomeranian breeders for their opinion, hoping one would discuss why they want to breed smaller Pomeranians to generate more money.
 As expected, nobody wanted to defend that point of view, even if they practiced it.
 I guess it was too risky and could get the breeder’s reputation damaged.
 I spoke to one of these breeders and promised complete anonymity against a serious and honest comment.
 I got it, it is the last on this page!

 A Smaller Pomeranian?
 No, Health First!

 Being a breeder for almost 7 years, I have seen a lot of ads for teacup Pomeranian dogs but the truth is the Pomeranian breed does not have a teacup or toy type since the breed is so small to start with.